Horizon on VMware Cloud on AWS Architecture

 Figure 17: Logical Architecture for Multiple SDDC

-Each SDDC is built out as a separate Horizon pod following the same design outlined in the Single SDDC design.
-Each SDDC has its own distinct set of Horizon management components, including Connection Servers, Unified Access Gateways, Horizon Cloud Connector, and App Volumes Managers.
+Each SDDC is built out as a separate Horizon pod following the same design outlined in the design.
+Each SDDC has its own distinct set of Horizon management components, including Connection Servers, Unified Access Gateways, App Volumes Managers, and Horizon Edge Gateway.

 Figure 18: Multiple SDDC Deployment with Networking